 Techniques and Tools Used Making the Pictured Treats

-For a little extra pizzaz on the ornaments (and added flavour) I reserved a bit of the dough when cutting the ornament shapes.
-I mixed in some carob powder to create the brown toppers.
-Totally Optional, of course!
+For a little extra pizzaz on the ornaments (and added flavour) I reserved a bit of the dough when cutting the circles.
+I mixed in some carob powder and used a little fondant cutter and toothpick to create the brown toppers.
+Totally optional, of course!
 You could make a small hole, if you wish, like we did for our gold medal dog treats, but I wouldn’t recommend hanging treats on your tree.
 I can only imagine the tree crashing chaos that would cause.
 Oh my… My boys were wild enough about the inaccessible mantle when we had our DIY dog treat wreath.